Vicken-Ghoubiguian/CKA/README.md

 # CKA

-Console application to do very interesting things and... to learn Kotlin... and to teach this language...
+Console application to do very interesting things (weather, emojis...) and... to learn Kotlin... and to teach this language...

 <a name="introduction"></a>
 ## Introduction